CGodinho/R/01-Statistics/data.md

 When two variables show some connection with one another, they are called **associated** variables (or dependent variables).

 If 2 variables are not associated, they are **independent**.

+## Population and Sample

+A **sample** is a subset of a **population**.
+For practical reason, usually is a small fraction.

+## Anecdotal Evidence

+Evidence from a small set of population may not be representative and lead to incorrect conclusions.
+Examine a sample of many cases to have a better population representation.

+**Random** selection is a good choice to avoid **bias**.

+Another bias factors are related to **non-response** and **convenience sample**.

+## Exploratory and Response Variables

+An **exploratory variable** might affect a **response variable**.

+But be careful because **association does not imply causation** and causation can only be inferred from a randomized experiment.

+## Observation Study

+Data is collected in a way that does not directly interfere with how the data arise.

+##  Experiments

+To investigate the possibility of a causal connection, an experiment is conducted .
+Usually there will be both an explanatory and a response variable under test.